thepolarbear0818/blog/pages/community-art.md

 # Community Art

-Most of this art was originally posted to `r/librewolf`.
-It's probabbly the best place to post new stuff, and for us to pick it up.
+Most of these artworks were originally posted to [`r/librewolf`](https://www.reddit.com/r/LibreWolf/).
+It's probably the best place to post new stuff, and for us to pick it up.

 ## Librewoof